 Forgeting my mission, to get to Decature, I walked across the bar ditch toward the fence.
 Taking care to not snag my expenisve suite on barbs of the fence, I bent forward and stepped beneath the top strand and the middle strand I was holding down.

-Safely on the other side, I started walking through the cattl that slowly moved out of my way.
+Safely on the other side, I started walking through the cattle that slowly moved out of my way.
 And yes, given my fancy-dan-city-slicker leather shoes, I wondered if I was going to step into something ‘fresh’.

 I kept walking out into the field and as I looked east I saw what the tall object was.
 It was a tall Aermotor windmill standing mute, shiloetted against this, perhaps, once-in-a-lifetime sunrise.
 Next to it a shorter raised platform topped with vertical metal cistern to capture well water and provide gravity for water flow.

-I becan to shoot pictures with, all be it a ‘fast’ film, totally unsure if using the f-stop and shutterspeed I was forced to shoot at would produce any worthwhile images.
+I began to shoot pictures with, all be it a ‘fast’ film, totally unsure if using the f-stop and shutterspeed I was forced to shoot at would produce any worthwhile images.
 I kept shooting until I came to the end of the roll… I worked my way back through the cattle, back through the fence, lucky that my suit and shoes made it unscathed.

 I reamined unsure of what I may have captured on film, if anything.

 Yes I made to my appointment.
-And yes, I eliminated two of my persons of interest in the on going thefts of property from my client’s warehouse.
+And yes, I eliminated two of my persons of interest in the on-going thefts of property from my client’s warehouse.
 My third person of interest thought he was a good liar when answering my questions.
 After I caught him in his first lie, I said ‘that’s strike one’.
 You know how to play baseball… three strikes and you’re out?”

 He nodded.